Who's Crying Now: Background

 Singer Steve Perry said the chorus popped into his head while driving to Los Angeles, which he recorded on his personal mini cassette player.
 Once he arrived in LA, he went straight to keyboardist Jonathan Cain's house to show him the work in progress.
 Perry had come up with most of the melodies and rhythms, but was stumped on the lyrics.
 Cain helped write most of the verses.

 At the end of the song, Neal Schon plays a repeating guitar solo that sounds similar to Santana.
 According to Schon on In the Studio with Redbeard (which devoted an entire episode to the making of Escape), originally he recorded an aggressive, experimental guitar solo which he liked but Perry and Cain did not.
 He then recorded a second solo, the "simplest thing he could play off the top of his head" as recalled by Perry.
 That one was appreciated much more by the rest of the band.
 Steve Smith's drumming is only found in the choruses and towards the end of the song.

 Reception

 Billboard praised "Who's Crying Now" as "one of Journey's strongest and classiest records," and "one of the most appealing love songs" of 1981.
 Record World said the song spotlights "haunting vocals" and "icy keyboards."

 Cover version(s)

 R&B singer Randy Crawford recorded a soulful version on her 1992 album Through the Eyes of Love.
 Her cover of this song also features jazz pianist Joe Sample of The Crusaders.

+Dance/remix group Karmadelic produced a 2001 cover of Who's Crying Now, featuring Pete Cintorino on vocals.